Zorgbijjou/zorginzage-homemonitoring/README.md

 - presentation definition for UCL/ Service Discovery
 - presentation definition for data requests
 - the permitted means of authentication;
-- the permitted bases;
+- the permitted legal bases;
-- naming of actors; and
+- naming of actors;
-- the access policy.
+- the access policy; and
+- sequence diagram

 # functional processes
 A head practitioner from organization HPO sends a request to organization MSC to perform home monitoring services for patient P.